Gardner Museum Heist —Blog

 Typically a nonfiction book from an established publisher, like Public Affairs, which published "Master Thieves," is not available for purchase until 12-18 months after the final manuscript is completed.
 A work can be fast-tracked, as was the case with "Master Thieves," which was timed to come out for the 25th anniversary of the Gardner heist.

-As the author of the already completed book "Master Thieves," The Boston Gangsters Who Pulled Off the World’s Greatest Art Heist Kurkjian was not in a position to introduce any major revelations about the case, of the kind I was potentially introducing, about perpetrators who were not the kind of Boston gangsters, the Master-not thieves Kurkjian and the FBI were holding up as the suspects.
+As the author of the already completed book "Master Thieves," The Boston Gangsters Who Pulled Off the World’s Greatest Art Heist Kurkjian was not in a position to introduce any major revelations about the case, of the kind I was potentially introducing, about perpetrators who were not the kind of Boston gangsters, the "hardly master thieves" Kurkjian and the FBI were holding up as the suspects.

 My work fundamentally contradicted, and directly competed with the narratives in Kurjian's completed book on the case.

-And since his book so neatly complemented the main tenets of the narrative put forth by the FBI's investigative team, (that the Gardner heist "was the handiwork of a bumbling confederation of Boston gangsters and out-of-state Mafia middlemen, many now long dead.")
+And since his book so neatly complemented the main tenets of the narrative put forth by the FBI's investigative team, (that the Gardner heist "was the handiwork of a bumbling confederation of Boston gangsters and out-of-state Mafia middlemen, many now long dead,") there was little reason, practically speaking, to make such an abrupt course correction.

 A short time later in that Southborough Library presentation, Kurkjian said that when talking to sources: "The way we work when you're in a very delicate, very tentative situation is, you build confidence, whatever they ask unless it involves a source.
 You chit chat, you show them your expertise, your seriousness and sobriety.
 You're not a wise guy, and they hear that."